da-ekchajzer/M1_FRAMEWORK_EJB/README.md

 ### project-jee8-webapp

-This project contains a REST API (JAXRS), the persistence layer (JPA), the service layer and make use of Messaging Queue (JMS) to calls to validate payments
+This project contains a REST API (JAXRS), the persistence layer (JPA), the service layer and make use of Messaging Queue (JMS) to modify trains during their journey

 ### project-jee8-rest-client